roba-di-gp/fractals/README.md

 # burning_ship_explorer

 The method of the previous programs is implemented to render the Burning ship fractal.
 Click on a point *(x,y)* to zoom on his neighborhooh.

+# juia_animation

+Animate a sequence of filled-in Julia sets.
+The sequence of the complex constants *c* is obtained through a specified function *c = fc(p)* defined on the parameter space *sp*.
+The *c*s are plugged in a polynomial map that is iterated *iters* times to render the sequence of frames of the animation.